sindresorhus/awesome/readme.md

 - [Translations](https://github.com/mbiesiad/awesome-translations#readme) - The transfer of the meaning of a text from one language to another.
 - [Scriptable](https://github.com/dersvenhesse/awesome-scriptable#readme) - An iOS app for automations in JavaScript.
 - [WebXR](https://github.com/msub2/awesome-webxr#readme) - Enables immersive virtual reality and augmented reality content on the web.
-- [Computatinal Biology](https://github.com/inoue0426/awesome-computational-biology#readme) - Computational approaches applied to problems in biology.
+- [Computational Biology](https://github.com/inoue0426/awesome-computational-biology#readme) - Computational approaches applied to problems in biology.

 ## Related